oVirt/ovirt-site/source/feature/jsonrpc.html.md

 ![](jsonrpc_phase4.png "jsonrpc_phase4.png")

-#### Phase 5
+### Phase 5

-At this point the broker will be pulled out (if we are not already using a standard broker.
-We remove the XML-RPC interface entirely and more subsystems are being seperated.

-Hopefully some subsystems are even running in their own processes.
+In this phase internal broker will be pulled out (if we are not already using standalone broker implementation).
+We will remove the xml-rpc interface entirely and more subsystems are being separated.
+It is encouraged for VDSM subsustems to run in their own processes in this phase.

 ![](jsonrpc_phase5.png "jsonrpc_phase5.png")